Sally Belfrage

-Sally Belfrage (October 4, 1936 – March 14, 1994) was a United States-born British-based 20th century non-fiction writer and international journalist.
-Her writing covered turmoils in Northern Ireland, the American Civil Rights Movement and her own memoirs about her life.
-According to her obituary in The New York Times, she was 'an intelligent and humorous journalist and critic who ardently searched for the truth'.
+Sally Belfrage (October 4, 1936 – March 14, 1994) was an American-born, British-based 20th century non-fiction writer and international journalist.
+Her writing covered The Troubles in Northern Ireland, and the U.S. Civil Rights Movement.
+Her 1981 memoir Flowers of Emptiness was praised as the work of "an intelligent and humorous journalist and critic who ardently searched for the truth".

 Life and work

 Sally Mary Caroline Belfrage was born in Hollywood, California, on 4 October 1936.
-Her parents, Cedric Belfrage and Molly Castle, later moved to New York where Sally studied at the Bronx High School of Science and Hunter College, before her parents were deported to London as alleged Communists.
-After her return to England, Sally Belfrage matriculated at the London School of Economics, and after graduation she attended 6th World Festival of Youth and Students in Moscow, went to Communist China and worked for the Foreign Languages Publishing House, Moscow, in 1957.
+Her parents, Cedric Belfrage and Molly Castle, later moved to New York where she studied at the Bronx High School of Science and Hunter College.
+She returned to England when her parents were deported to London as alleged Communists.
+After her return, she matriculated at the London School of Economics.
+Following graduation, she became a social activist and world traveller.
+She attended the 6th World Festival of Youth and Students in Moscow, visited China, and worked in 1957 for the Foreign Languages Publishing House in Moscow.

-Belfrage became a social activist and world traveller.
-Her books include The Crack: A Belfast Year (1987, retitled Living with War: A Belfast Year for United States distribution), Un-American Activities: A Memoir of the Fifties (1995), Freedom Summer (1999), A Room in Moscow (1958), and Flowers of Emptiness: Reflections on an Ashram.
-In 1969, Belfrage signed a war tax resistance vow, along with 447 other American writers and editors.
+Her books included A Room in Moscow (1958), Flowers of Emptiness: Reflections on an Ashram (1981), The Crack: A Belfast Year (1987, retitled Living with War: A Belfast Year for United States distribution), Un-American Activities: A Memoir of the Fifties (1995), and Freedom Summer (1999).
+In 1969, she signed a war tax resistance vow, along with 447 other American writers and editors.
 It was published in the January 30, 1969 edition of the New York Post.

 Death

-Sally Belfrage lived most of her life in London, where she died at Middlesex Hospital from lung cancer (adenocarcinoma) in 1994 at age 57.
+Belfrage lived most of her life in London, where she died at Middlesex Hospital from lung cancer (adenocarcinoma) in 1994, at age 57.

 Personal life

 Marriage and family

-In 1965, she married Bernard Pomerance who was best known for his play, The Elephant Man.
+In 1965, Belfrage married Bernard Pomerance who was best known for his play, The Elephant Man.
 They had two children: Eve Pomerance, a casting director, screenwriter and producer in Hollywood, and Moby Pomerance, a playwright and screenwriter.

-Belfrage's brother was Nicolas Belfrage, the Master in wine and wine critic.
-Her father's brother was Bruce Belfrage, the BBC Newsreader during World War II, and her great-uncle was Bryan Powley, the actor.
+Her brother was Nicolas Belfrage, a Master of Wine and wine critic.
+Her uncle was Bruce Belfrage, a BBC newsreader during World War II, and her great-uncle was Bryan Powley, an actor.